surajiyer28/FSCT/README.md

 **Warning: FSCT is computationally expensive in its current form.** Fortunately, it is still considerably faster than a human at what it does.

-It is strongly recommended to have a CUDA compatible GPU (Nvidia) for running this tool.
-This can be run on CPU only, but expect inference to take a long time.
+It is **strongly recommended** to have a CUDA compatible GPU (Nvidia) for running this tool.
+This can be run on CPU only, but expect inference to take a long time. **CPU also appears to give worse semantic segmentation results than GPU.
+I did not expect this and I do not know why this is the case.
+If you have any ideas about why they are so different, please let me know!**

 It should be able to be run on most modern gaming desktop PCs (or decently powerful laptops).